-Example: U.S. affiliate A has two classes of sto common and preferred.
+Example: U.S. affiliate A has two classes of stock common and preferred.
 There are 50 shares of common stock outstanding.
-Each common share entitled to one vote and has an ownership interes 1 percent of the total owners' equity amount.
+Each common share is entitled to one vote and has an ownership interest in 1 percent of the total owners' equity amount.
 There are 50 shares of preferred stock outstanding.
-Each preferred share has an ownership interest in 1 per of the total owners' equity amount but has no votin rights.
+Each preferred share has an ownership interest in 1 perce of the total owners' equity amount but has no voting rights.
 Foreign parent B owns all 50 shares of the common stock.
-U.S. investors own all 50 shares of preferred stock.
-Because foreign parent B the voting stock foreign parent B Example: U.S. affiliate A has two classes of stock, common stock outstanding.
-Each common share is entitled to one vote and has an ownership interest in 1 percent of the total owners' equity amount.
-There are 50 shares of preferred stock outstanding.
-Each preferred share has an ownership interest in 1 percent of the total owners' equity amount but has no voting common stock.
+U.S. investors own all 50 shares of the preferred stock.
+Because foreign Example: U.S. affiliate A has two classes of stock, common stock outstanding.
+Each common share is entitled to one vote and has an ownership interest in preferred share has an ownership interest in 1 percent common stock.
 U.S. investors own all 50 shares of the preferred stock.
 Because foreign parent B owns all of the voting stock, foreign parent B has a 100 percent voting interest in U.S. affiliate A. However, because all 50 of the nonvoting preferred shares are owned by U.S. investors, foreign parent B has only a 50 percent interest in the owners' equity amount of U.S. affiliate A.